Boredom And Depression: Is There A Correlation With Mental Health?

 Some types of boredom may be temporary, and they may even feel restful.
 However, the last type can be particularly concerning, especially for individuals who are already prone to anxiety or depression.

 Depression can cause a wide range of cognitive, behavioral, and physical symptoms, including physical pain.
-Individuals may experience different symptoms from those of others who are diagnosed with depression, and boredom can contribute.
+Individuals may experience different symptoms from those of others who are diagnosed with depression, and boredom can be another symptom.

 • Low or depressed mood and/or noticeable mood swings